Submissions

 1.1.1.
 3rd level sub-epigraph

-1. Structure.
-The Revista Latina de Comunicación Social maintains mandatory structures for the two accepted types of articles, as explained below.
-Acknowledgments to the people or institutions that have sponsored the article are allowed to be quoted, optionally (See the template for articles to know their location).
+Revista Latina de Comunicación Social maintains mandatory structures for the types of articles accepted, as explained below.
+Support, acknowledgements and acknowledgements to the persons or institutions that have sponsored the article are allowed (see the template for articles to know their location).

 1. INTRODUCTION: it will present the purpose of the research and will define the research problem, its importance, and the current situation of the subject to be studied.
 It will present the contributions of other relevant research and will emphasize those on which we rely to define the research objectives and hypothesis, presented in a reasoned manner.
 If there are acronyms in the text, they must be in normal capital letters, and in their first citation they will be followed by a parenthesis with their development).
 Sub-epigraphs are allowed.
 (Example: Studies carried out by UNESCO (United Nations Educational, Scientific, and Cultural Organization) indicate that the third world is improving.